 Asides from the environmental creds of this dishcloth, they have many uses.
 These include cleaning marble, wood surfaces, tiles, and stainless steel.

 This dishcloth becomes gritty when dry making it suitable for scouring.
-As such, you’ll find Swedish Dishcloths the perfect choice for scrubbing and drying dishes, mugs, cups, sinks, showers, and tubs.
+As such, you’ll find Swedish Dishcloths the perfect choice for scrubbing and drying dishes, mugs, cups, sinks, showers, and laundry tubs.

 Material: Cotton Flannel